AndorfLab/ImmPort-Curation-Tool/README.md

 ## Installation Instructions

 To install, run the following command.
-Note, if you are using a virtual environment, make sure you activate the virtual environment
+Note, if you are using a virtual environment, make sure you activate the virtual environment as described above.

 `pip install git+http://git@github.com/JoshuaFortriede/ImmPort-Curation-Tool.git`